Juliiis/define-a-card-suit/README.md

 ### You get any card as an argument.
 Your task is to return the suit of this card (in lowercase).

 ---
-#### Tips and ¿What I want to test?
+#### Tips and what I want to test
 - The inputs and outputs will be String type.
-- The cases to test will be 4
+- The cases to test will be 4.
-- Cases:
+- The cases to test are:
     ```
   input: ('3♣') -> output: 'clubs'
   input: ('3♦') -> output 'diamonds'